wentam/bottom-bracket/notes/misc.md

 Keep these notes around even after stuff is implemented so I can remember why I did things!
 I often forget.
+Maybe move old, less relevant notes to a diff file tho at some point.

 Try to re-read this occassionaly when working on aarrp so we remember important things.